 Farmers’ market, flea market or potters’ market: Markets are a feast for all senses and a celebration of colours, scents and voices.

 It's easy to browse the day away along one of these favourite shopping streets.
 The longest shopping mile of all is Mariahilfer Straße in Vienna, followed by Landstraße in Linz.

 Austria’s capital offers a unique blend of imperial traditions and stunning modern architecture.
 It is famous for its cultural events, iconic sights, coffee houses, cosy wine taverns and the very special Viennese charm.

 Once you have arrived at one of Austria's airports there is a quick and comfortable way get to your final destination.

-Vienna is well known for it's music and culture, for the coffee houses, the Opera and the Imperial history which the city still showcases everywhere.
-Vienna’s cultural appeal is, in fact, what draws an ever larger number of gay and lesbian travelers to the city.
+Vienna is well known for its music and culture, the coffee houses, opera and its Imperial history, showcased across the city.
+Vienna’s cultural appeal is, in fact, what draws an ever larger number of gay and lesbian travellers to the city.